-• The Axiom query only queries data from a single table, the primary table.
-Only the last modified date of the primary table is evaluated to determine if the query should be run.
-If the query includes data from other tables and those other tables have changed but the primary table hasn't, the query would not reflect the latest data from the other tables.

-- The Axiom query settings are static.
+• The Axiom query settings are static.
 Query settings do not use formulas to dynamically change based on other factors such as refresh variables.
-The exception would be an Axiom query in a plan file that uses a formula to filter the query based on the current plan code, because in that case the filter will always be the same for that plan file. - For example, you would not want to use this feature with a query where the filter changes based on a refresh variable selection, because the query would not refresh to reflect the changed filter. - The data in the primary table is mostly static.
+The exception would be an Axiom query in a plan file that uses a formula to filter the query based on the current plan code, because in that case the filter will always be the same for that plan file.

+For example, you would not want to use this feature with a query where the filter changes based on a refresh variable selection, because the query would not refresh to reflect the changed filter.

+• The data in the dependent tables is mostly static.
 Modifications to the table data are rare.
-If the query has to run each time the file is opened because the primary table keeps getting modified, then this configuration does not provide much benefit. - The data in the primary table is available to all users who will access the file.
-The users do not have security filters that restrict access to the table.
-If the users who access the file have different security filters on the primary table, then the query needs to always run to ensure that the current user's filter is applied to the query.
+If the query has to run each time the file is opened because the dependent tables keep getting modified, then this configuration does not provide much benefit.

+• The data in the dependent tables is available to all users who will access the file.
+The users do not have security filters that restrict access to the tables.
+If the users who access the file have different security filters on the dependent tables, then the query needs to always run to ensure that the current user's filter is applied to the query.